 Michael Lynch was born in Denver, Colorado, and showed an interest in the arts at an early age.
 With a move to Chicago in the mid-1960s, he was able to experience the variety of work at the Chicago Art Institute.
 He was particularly taken by the work of American impressionists.

-After receiving his college degree in 1972, Lynch moved to Washington D.C., where he lived for three years, traveled extensively throughout the United States and abroad.
-Returning to Colorado in 1976, Lynch became acquainted with a group of serious artists and launched his full-time painting career.
+After receiving his college degree in 1972, Lynch moved to Washington, D.C., where he lived for three years, traveling extensively throughout the United States and abroad.
+Returning to Colorado in 1976, Lynch became acquainted with a group of artists and launched his full-time painting career.

-Lynch also has an extensive resumé both as a lecturer on and teacher of the practice of outdoor painting.
-His subject matter includes portraits, figures, still life and cityscape as well as landscape and marine.
+Lynch also has an extensive resumé both as a lecturer on, and teacher of, the practice of outdoor painting.
+His subject matter includes portraits, figures, still-life and cityscapes as well as landscape and marine.
 His work can be found in many private and corporate collections throughout the United States, Europe and Japan.